tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: failover.stateboard.keepalive_interval

-    A time interval (in seconds) that specifies how long a transient state information is stored and how fast a lock is expired.
+    A time interval (in seconds) that specifies how long a transient state information is stored and how quickly a lock expires.

     ..
 NOTE::